How to Write a Conference Speaker Bio (With Examples)

 How to Decide the Budget Plan of Your Academic Conference

 Budget plan sits at the heart of every academic conference.
 A clear plan helps your team see what they can spend and what they must save.
-This allows you to have a clear picture of your expenditures and make steady choices from day one.
 Planning a conference involves many different tasks, and each task requires the commitment of time, money, and people.
 A strong budget plan keeps these tasks organized from the start.

 Continue reading